-Norway profile
+Norway profile - Timeline

 Recovery and prosperity

-1945 - German forces in Norway surrender in May.
-The King returns to Norway in June.
-Quisling is tried and executed for treason.
-Norway becomes a charter member of the United Nations.
-Reconstruction begins, with Norway's gross national product reaching pre-war levels within three years.
+1946 - Reconstruction begins, with Norway's gross national product reaching pre-war levels within three years.

 1949 - Norway joins the North Atlantic Treaty Organisation (Nato).